Classic Sponge Cake

 • Bake the cake until inserted toothpick comes out clean, about 40 minutes.
 Don’t open the oven for at least the first 30 minutes!

-• Let the cake cool for 5 minutes in the pan.
+• Let the cake cool completely in the pan.
 Then run a knife around the edges and invert onto a cooling rack.
-Cool completely.
-Once cooled, wrap with plastic wrap and refrigerate, preferably overnight.
-It’ll be easier to cut when the cake is thoroughly chilled.
+Wrap the cooled cake with plastic wrap and refrigerate overnight.
+It'll be easier to cut when the cake is thoroughly chilled.

 • The sponge cake, tightly wrapped in plastic wrap, can be refrigerated for up to 1 week, or frozen for up to 1 month.